elfxiong/wiktionary-translations-parser/README.md

 - Generalize them and create a skeleton for writing other parsers.
   - make it so that we need minimal changes in order to parse another edition
 - Generate parsers for editions of interest.
+- Modify current scripts to include pronunciation extraction from foreign editions of Wiktionary.
 - Use translation scripts as base for derivation-table-parsing scripts.